ettorezamponi/RAMSES-Reusability/README.md

 ## Scenarios

+In this chapter, four distinct test and development scenarios are outlined.
+Each scenario provides a unique context for evaluating and advancing the subject matter.
+The goal is to explore diverse situations, allowing for comprehensive testing and development considerations.
+The chapter delves into these scenarios to offer a nuanced understanding of the subject matter in various practical contexts, fostering a more robust approach to testing and development processes.

 * ### Scenario 1 - *handleAddInstanceOption*

   Simulating a crash or connection problem as a real case, we make one of the microservices unreachable by forcing its shutdown.